DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/clients.md

 Any unhandled exception raised in an event handler will be managed by `GenericClient`, that will append the event to its error queue.
 `GenericClient` will then try to process the event regularly until it succeeds, and therefore call the event handler.

-But sometimes, an handler have to process to several operations.
-Imagine an handler like this :
+But sometimes, a handler must process several operations.
+Imagine a handler like this:

 ```py
     def on_Mydatatype_added(